 The full article on this topic, "From tools to cobots and intelligent instrumentation", was published in Metso’s customer magazine, Results flow control, issue 1/2016 (pages 10-13).
 It is the third article in a series that looks into the opportunities that the Industrial Internet of Things (IIoT) presents to companies such as Metso.
-To receive the personal copy of the magazine, please contact your nearest Metso office or email email@example.com.
+To receive a personal copy of the magazine, please contact your nearest Metso office or email firstname.lastname@example.org.

 Read the previous articles in the series:

 - - - - - - - - - - - - - - - - - - - - - - - -